junxit/us-congress-bills-114/bill.md

 - **(a)** *Director* The Commission shall have a Director who shall be appointed by the chairperson with the concurrence of the co-chairperson.
 The Director shall be paid at a rate of pay established by the chairperson and co-chairperson, not to exceed the annual rate of basic pay payable for level V of the Executive Schedule (section 5316 of title 5, United States Code).
 - **(b)** *Staff* The Director may appoint and fix the pay of additional staff as the Director considers appropriate.
-- **(c)** *Experts and Consultants* The Commission may procure temporary and intermittent services under section 3109(b) of title 5, United States Code, at rates for individuals which do not to exceed the daily equivalent of the annual rate of basic pay for a comparable position paid under the General Schedule.
+- **(c)** *Experts and consultants* The Commission may procure temporary and intermittent services under section 3109(b) of title 5, United States Code, at rates for individuals which do not to exceed the daily equivalent of the annual rate of basic pay for a comparable position paid under the General Schedule.

 ## § 8.
 Termination